 Getting away from the day to day regular routine is key to getting the team back on track and resetting everyone’s mental state.
 People don’t want to feel trapped or locked into something, its human nature to want a little variance from time to time.

 Team building exercises can be fun and are a great way to build a sense of belonging and community.
-The more tightly knit a workforce is, the better it will become in the long run.
+The more tightly knit a workforce is, the better it will become in the long run and you will be able to avoid the dreaded summer slump.